 If they finish second in the group:

-- They would face the winner of Group F.
+- They would face the runner-up of Group K at BMO Field in Toronto.

-After the draw in Washington, Brazil were placed alongside Morocco, Haiti, and Scotland in Group C. The national team opens against Morocco, faces Haiti in the second match, and finishes the group stage against Scotland.
+After the draw in Washington, England were placed alongside Croatia, Ghana, and Panama in Group L. The Three Lions open against Morocco, face Haiti in the second match, and finish the group stage against Scotland.

-With the group set, Brazil will play their entire group stage on the East Coast of the United States.
-The national team will not play in Canada or Mexico during the group phase.
+With the groups set, England will play their entire group stage in the United States.

 The projected venues for each round are: